. . . before you wished you had

 6. Educate your staff

-No matter how good your security and IT protection is, the weakest link is always people.
+No matter how good your security and IT protection, the weakest link is always people.

 - How to protect your IT infrastructure